PrzemyslawDzi/Scrum-PyszneJedzonko/README.md

 # Scrum
 This is a repository was made in Scrum Methodology by 4 people.
 We used JavaScript HTML and Scss.
-U should use this app to create diet plans and recipies.
+U should use this app to create personalized diet plans and recipies.
+All of data is saved in local storage.
 We are still developing this aplication but u allready can use Main fetures!
 Have fun!

 ## How to start
 To start development follow this instruction: